darklang/docs/docs/discussion/structured-editing.md

 ![If Diagram](/img/structuredediting/if_diagram.png)

-Here's a conditional in Dark:
+Here's a conditional in Darklang:
 ![If Example](/img/structuredediting/if_example.png)

 ### Match Expressions